Definitions & Policies

 Personal and Financial Information

-In connection with registration of examination candidates and the administration of certification and recertification examinations, as well as MC-FP, ABFM will collect personal information such as names, street or post office box addresses, email addresses, etc., and in some cases financial information (such as credit card information).
+In connection with registration of examination candidates and the administration of examinations, as well as other Certification activities, ABFM will collect personal information such as names, street or post office box addresses, email addresses, etc., and in some cases financial information (such as credit card information).
 ABFM will restrict access to financial information collected by ABFM to ABFM employees and contractors who need to know this information in order to conduct the business and affairs of ABFM.

 HIPAA Privacy Rule

 Recently, the Department of Health and Human Services finalized regulations regarding new privacy protections for certain health information under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
-As part of the certification, recertification and Maintenance of Certification process, ABFM may require you to submit patient information of a type and nature which could be subject to HIPAA.
+As part of the Certification process, ABFM may require you to submit patient information of a type and nature which could be subject to HIPAA.